RedHatInsights/cicd-tools/docs/cicd_tools/common.md

 # Common module

-This module exposes helper functions that may be used (and shared) across all modules, or that don't serve a specific module's purpose to fit within it.
+Helper functions that are shared and used by other modules

 ## Definition